ArminJo/Arduino-BlueDisplay/README.md

 The extras folder (in the Arduino IDE use "Sketch > Show Sketch Folder" (or Ctrl+K) and then in the libraries/BlueDisplay/extras directory) contains more schematics, breadboard layouts and pictures which may help you building the example projects.

+It also contains a [list of all available voices](https://github.com/ArminJo/Arduino-BlueDisplay/blob/master/src/TTS-ListOfAllVoices.txt) found on my device as found in the startup log at debug level Info.

 # Hints
 ### Opening the apps menu
 For full screen applications, the app's menu is called by swiping horizontal from the left edge of the screen.